 Stand with legs shoulder width apart, arms overhead

-Now let’s get moving in order to reclaim movement, your function and your life!
+Along with these exercises, we’ve rounded up more helpful tips and tricks to help you feel better when sitting or standing at work.
+Now let’s get moving in order to reclaim movement, your function, and your life!